What does a Business Continuity Specialist do?

 How to become a Business Continuity Specialist?

-- Education: Get a degree in business administration, risk management, or a related field.
+- Obtain a degree in business, management, or a related field.
+A bachelor’s degree provides a solid grounding in core business principles.

 How long does it take to become a Business Continuity Specialist?